fedbiomed/fedbiomed/envs/vpn/README_tempo.md

 ERROR: for node-gpu  Cannot create container for service node-gpu:
 Unknown runtime specified nvidia
 ```
-  - you need to install `nvidia-container-runtime` and/or Nvidia drivers and CUDA
+  - you need to install Nvidia container toolkit and/or Nvidia drivers and CUDA
 * cuda version error when launching `node-gpu` container :
 ```bash
 docker: Error response from daemon: OCI runtime create failed: [...]